UPDATED

 • Emotional: No matter how much you do, it’s never enough.
 You feel overworked and underappreciated.
 The work is endless and no one cares, neither the RN nor the administrator.
 You used to enjoy answering call lights and helping residents, but now you’re sick of their constant demands.

-What can you do if you suspect caregiver burnout?
+What can you do if you suspect you’re affected?

 Before you decide to change jobs, which may lead to the same burnout in a different location, try these tactics: